 Oh my god.
 Red wine with oomph, how I have missed thee.
 My 31 year old taste buds thank thee for your powerful musk.

 Italian wines smell like my grandfather.
 He was a Don.
 Capital D and all.
 Dark, spiced perfume of hot cinnamon, blackberry compote, cherry pie, a tannery, and black pepper.

 Tannins are welcome here.
-A muted acidity allows the purity of the fruit and the smokey warmth of the baking spices to glow. — 2 months ago
+A muted acidity allows the purity of the fruit and the smokey warmth of the baking spices to glow. — a year ago

 This superstar 2012 vintage just doesn’t seem to miss.
 Especially not when paired with the elegance of Bollinger.

 A gorgeous rose copper color in the glass.
 Plenty of fine bubbles that seem to just go on and on.
 The approachability of these outstanding 12’s is immediate.
 Wild strawberries and herbs shine on the nose.
 Red currant, raspberries, and stewed plums.
 Some exquisite spice notes along with white flowers.
 Tangerines and watermelons play a part.

 The vitality and sheer energy of this is amazing.
 67% Pinot Noir from Aÿ and Verzenay.
 33% Chardonnay from Oiry and Le Mesnil sur Oger with 5% still red wine from Bollinger’s legendary Côte aux Enfants vineyard.
 Terrific youthful tension and balance.
 Zippy acidity with 8 g/l of sugar.
 Disgorged in August of 2019 and already showing some maturity.